Araozu/thp-web/md/learn/index.md

 ## Goals

-- Bring static typing to PHP: Not just type hints, not use `mixed` for everything that isn't a primitive type.
+- Bring static typing to PHP: Not just type hints, not just `mixed` for everything that isn't a primitive type.
+- Generics & ADTs
-- Avoid automatic type conversion.
+- Avoid implicit type conversion.
 - Remove the inconsistencies in the language.
-- Organize the stdlib.
+- Organize the stdlib into modules.
 - Differentiate between Arrays, Tuples, Maps and Sets.
 - Create a **consistent** language.
-- Create typings for popular libraries (like TS's `.d.ts`).
+- Have typings for popular libraries (like TS's `.d.ts`).
 - Have a simple instalation and configuration (requiring just Composer).
-- Ship a fast, native binary (written in Rust) (why use PHP when we can go native?).
+- Ship a fast, native binary (written in Rust) (why use PHP when we can go **_blazingly fast_**?).
-- Sub 10ms watch mode.
 - Support in-place compilation.
-- Emit readable PHP code.
+- (Try to) emit readable PHP.
-- Implement a LSP server.
+- Implement an LSP server.
+- Implement a formatter.

 ## Not goals